| || |

 Formerly the site of the athletic fields for San Carlos High School, this area was obtained in 1986 in a three-way negotiated deal with the City, the Sequoia High School District, and Whitecliff Homes.
 The complex is used for year-round athletic events, including baseball, soccer, softball, tennis and sports camps, as well as for neighborhood recreational activities.
 In 1991, the City completed the first phase of the project, which includes two lighted softball/Little League diamonds, a full-size soccer field, five lighted tennis courts, a restroom/storage facility, a jogging path, and two parking lots, with a capacity of over 100 vehicles.
 A Vietnam Memorial was donated by the Vietnam Veteran’s of America, including the names of those San Carlos residents who lost their lives in the Vietnam and Desert Storm conflicts.

 In 1995, Little League designed and constructed a concession stand/storage facility that provides fund raising opportunities for their organization as well as others.
-In 1998, Phase II construction, which included construction of the “Stadium Field” baseball diamond, removal of the old football bleachers, installation of a children’s play area and landscaping throughout, was completed.
+In 1998, Phase II construction was completed, which included construction of the “Stadium Field” baseball diamond, removal of the old football bleachers, installation of a children’s play area and landscaping.

-Pictures from the Grand Opening of Highlands Synthitic Turf Field on March 5, 2011
+Photo of the Grand Opening of Highlands Park Synthetic Turf Field on March 5, 2011: